TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_lb_backendpool_tsg/nsg-check-source.md

 	ownershipId="CloudNet_LoadBalancer"
 />

-# How to check if source traffic is allowed to backend pool members
+# Inbound direction: How to check if source traffic is allowed to backend pool members

 ## **Description**